 Financial institutions are often the point at which illegitimately earned money enters the financial system.
 This process is known as the placement stage and is the first of three stages of money laundering.
 As such, financial institutions are required to comply with anti-money laundering (AML) regulations and provide financial information to identify and discourage money laundering and financial crime.

-Currency transaction reports (CTR) are among the most widely used and effective AML reporting tools.
+Currency transaction reports (CTR) are among the most widely used and effective AML reports.
 They play a crucial role in detecting and preventing money laundering, terrorist financing, and other illicit activities.

 What Are Currency Transaction Reports (CTRs)?